PRIISE

 It is with great pride and excitement that I welcome you to PRIISE and share the important work we do.

 The mission of PRIISE is to highlight the significance of sexual epidemiology, promote sexual health, and prevent disease through excellence in research, education, practice, and service.
-I hope that ultimately everyone can live healthy lives free from negative sexual stereotypes and obtain high-quality healthcare regardless of sexual orientation.

-I have fostered a new relationship with my work to do more and develop a shared knowledge base that advances minority health science.
-I invite you to explore the research and teaching of PRIISE and join me in The Work.
-I hope that my passion for research excellence and health justice is more infectious than disease and that we can turn the tides together!
+I hope that my passion for research excellence and health justice is more infectious than disease and that together we can turn the tide!

 Welcome aboard,